Cerrix/paligemma_sagemaker_inference_notebooks/README.md

 # ... (code omitted for brevity)
 ```

-3. **Prepare the model directory**: The notebook creates a directory structure to store the Paligemma model files.
+3. **Prepare the model directory**: The notebook creates a directory structure to store the PaliGemma model files.
 It also writes the necessary code files (`inference.py` and `requirements.txt`) to this directory.

 ```python
 !mkdir code